-In 2017/18, the full-time tuition fee for UK and EU postgraduate research students at the University of Huddersfield is £4,165 (see Fees and Finance for exceptions).
+In 2017/18, the part-time tuition fee for UK and EU postgraduate research students at the University of Huddersfield is £2,115 (see Fees and Finance for exceptions).

 Tuition fees will cover the cost of your study at the University as well as charges for registration, tuition, supervision and examinations.
 For more information about funding, fees and finance for UK/EU students, including what your tuition fee covers, please see Fees and Finance.
 Please note that tuition fees for subsequent years of study may rise in line with inflation (RPI-X).